 - Weight and muscle loss

-These side effects can be challenging and can leave you feeling exhausted.
+These side effects can be challenging and may leave you feeling exhausted.
 This can make meals no longer enjoyable, and some may even begin to see meals as a hassle.
-Here are important tips to help you eat healthy meals when experiencing treatment side effects or a change in appetite:

-• Include a protein, carbohydrate and fat at each meal.
-This will satisfy you and provide essential nutrients required during treatment.
+Include a protein, carbohydrate and fat at each meal.
+This will satisfy you and provide essential nutrients.

-• Try to avoid processed foods.
-When possible, eat fresh vegetables, whole grains, fruit, and protein.
+- If possible, eat fresh vegetables, whole grains, fruit and protein.

-• Focus on high protein snacks: hard-boiled egg, nuts, seeds, nut butter/peanut butter, hummus.
+- Focus on high protein snacks: hard-boiled eggs, nuts, seeds, nut butter, peanut butter, hummus.

-• Frequently sip on water throughout the day to maintain stay hydrated.
+- Frequently sip on water throughout the day to stay hydrated.

 Healthy Eating Tips During Treatment

-• Contains complex carbohydrates to quickly restore energy during and after treatment and fiber to promote healthy digestion
+- Contain complex carbohydrates to quickly restore energy during and after treatment and fiber to promote healthy digestion

 Raw cacao powder (pronounced ka-cow)

-• A rich supply of magnesium, dietary fiber and antioxidants including flavanols and polyphenols, which stimulate the central nervous system and improves circulation.
+- A rich supply of magnesium, dietary fiber and antioxidants, including flavanols and polyphenols, which stimulate the central nervous system and improves circulation.

-• Good source of lignans which are chemical compounds found in plant-based foods that may reduce cholesterol and blood pressure
+- Good source of lignans which are found in plant-based foods that may reduce cholesterol and blood pressure